PlexusEP/hw_register_access/README.md

 ## Incorporating Into Your Project

-CMake Package Manager (CPM) is recommended to incorporate this Hardware Register Access Library:
+CMake Package Manager (CPM) is recommended to incorporate this Hardware Register Access Library.
+Use whatever `GIT_TAG` option is appropriate for your project.

 ```
 include(CPM)